-ET adjustment factor (ETAF) means, except for special landscape areas, a factor of 0.7, that, when applied to reference evapotranspiration, adjusts for plant factors and irrigation efficiency, two major influences upon the amount of water that needs to be applied to the landscape.
-The ET adjustment factor for special landscape areas shall not exceed 1.0.
+ET adjustment factor (ETAF) means, except for special landscape areas, a factor of 0.55 for residential areas and 0.45 for non-residential areas, that, when applied to reference evapotranspiration, adjusts for plant factors and irrigation efficiency, two major influences upon the amount of water that needs to be applied to the landscape.
+The ETAF for new and existing (non-rehabilitated) special landscape areas shall not exceed 1.0.
+The ETAF for existing non-rehabilitated landscapes is 0.8.